Having a healthy emergency fund can help cushion any financial blows that you might face during tricky times.

 Put a ban on spending for 2-3 days each week

-Pay bills on time to avoid fees/interest
+Pay bills on time to avoid fees or interest

-Pay particular attention to any mortgage or credit payments, as missing these could not only mean you pay more due to extra fees but could damage your credit rating too.
+Pay particular attention to any mortgage or credit payments, as missing these could not only mean you pay more due to extra fees, but could damage your credit rating, too.
 If you’re struggling to meet payments on time, talk to your provider.

-Pay in what you earn from any side hustles
+Save what you earn from any side hustles

 Be more sustainable